How to navigate the Equifax data breach settlement offer

 HOW CAN I PROTECT MYSELF NOW?

-You can freeze your credit.
+You can freeze your credit .
 Freezing credit can keep identity thieves from opening credit accounts in your name.
 It’s free and doesn’t hurt your score.
 As long as you are not actively seeking credit, there’s little reason not to freeze it.

 If you need to unfreeze briefly, that process is also free.